marcell7/MQ/README.md

 # MQ

-This is just an experimental message queue and should not be used in production.
+**!!!
+This is just an experimental message queue and should not be used in any serious projects !!!**

+Meant for experimentation only.
+___
 ```txt
                 BROKER
               | topic1 | -> subscribers